 Forget the canned stuff.
 Homemade pumpkin purée tastes pleasantly fresher and lighter.
-Use a halved pie pumpkin (for best results) or large chunks from a jack-o’-lantern pumpkin.
+Use a halved pie pumpkin (for best results) or even large chunks (skin and all) from a jack-o’-lantern pumpkin.
 Roast the pumpkin pieces until tender.
 Scrape the flesh from the skin and purée it.
 Recipe: DIY Pumpkin Purée.
 Dishes to try it in: Seasonal Pumpkin Soup, Pumpkin Hummus.
 A 1 lb (500 g) chunk of pumpkin yields 1 cup (250 mL) purée when you use a food processor or 1-1/4 cups (300 mL) when mashed by hand.
 You can also purée using a food mill.
-Make a big batch and freeze it in zip-lock bags.
+Make a big batch of pumpkin purée, then freeze it in several zip-lock bags.
 How to microwave, steam, boil or grill pumpkin, pg.
 296 in 12,167 Kitchen and Cooking Secrets.

 12,167 Kitchen and Cooking Secrets